jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google VPC Router

 ### Introduction
-The configuration of the Google VPC Router distributed router relies solely on the corresponding Google API of the VPC Network.
+The configuration of the Google VPC Router relies solely on the corresponding Google API of the VPC Network.
 The Google API provides detailed information regarding the configuration of the virtual network, including its subnetworks, peerings, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.